cn0047/stash/ed/t/architecture/architecturalmethodologies.md

 * Scenarios - use cases.

 Architectural plan:
-1) Introduction and goals (fundamental requirements).
+1) Introduction and goals (fundamental requirements, for how long system will last).
 2) Constraints.
 3) Context and scope (external systems and interfaces).
 4) Solution strategy (core ideas and approaches).